zenstackhq/zenstack-v3/samples/blog/README.md

 }
 ```

 When calling `createClient`, you need to provide implementation for the computed field, using Kysely expression builder.
-During query, the computed field will be evaluated and returned as part of the result.
+During query, the computed field will be evaluated on the database server side and returned as part of the result.

 E.g.: